andrew/ultimate-awesome/README.md

 - [awesome-chrome](https://github.com/xyNNN/awesome-chrome) - A curated list of amazingly awesome Chrome extensions.
 - [awesome-scene-text-detection](https://github.com/Charmve/awesome-scene-text-detection) - Tracking the latest progress in Scene Text Detection and Recognition: Must-read papers well organized with code and dataset.
 - [awesome-data-valuation](https://github.com/daviddao/awesome-data-valuation) - 💱 A curated list of data valuation (DV) to design your next data marketplace.
-- [awesome-framework](https://github.com/framewiki/awesome-framework) - A COMPLETELY UNOFFICIAL curated list of projects, tools, documentation and resources related to the Framework Laptop.
 - [awesome-memento](https://github.com/machawk1/awesome-memento) - A list of things related to software, literature, and other content for 🕣 Memento.
 - [awesome-bimanual-manipulation](https://github.com/Skylark0924/awesome-bimanual-manipulation) - Robot bimanual manipulation / dual-arm manipulation .
 - [awesome-tarantool](https://github.com/tarantool/awesome-tarantool) - A curated list of delightful Tarantool modules, connectors and other resources.